-- Attend court sessions with your mentee - Attend weekly mentor group meetings - Attend monthly support group for mentors - Be supportive and understanding of the difficulties the Veteran clients are facing, and assist in resolving concerns when possible - Assist the veterans as much as possible to resolve their concerns around the court procedures - Assist veterans on how to access and navigate the Veterans Affairs system and other systems - Be supportive and helpful to other Peer Mentors - Work respectfully and professionally with the JIV and other Peer Mentors - Use the mentor Log Book Resource list to identify appropriate professionals (e.g. Housing, Social Services, VA benefits, etc).
-Many times another mentor might be that professional! - Document all contacts with the JIV on the Mentor Log prior to VIS meetings
+- Attend court sessions with your mentee. - Attend weekly mentor group meetings. - Attend monthly support group for mentors. - Be supportive and understanding of the difficulties the Veteran clients are facing, and assist in resolving concerns when possible. - Assist the Veterans as much as possible to resolve their concerns around the court procedures. - Assist Veterans on how to access and navigate the Veterans Affairs system and other systems. - Be supportive and helpful to other Peer Mentors. - Work respectfully and professionally with the JIV and other Peer Mentors. - Use the mentor log book list to identify appropriate professionals (e.g. Housing, Social Services, VA benefits, etc).
+Many times another mentor might be that professional! - Your mentee is required to call or personally interact with you once per week.
+Document all contacts with the JIV on the Mentor Log prior to VIS meetings. - If you need a free space to meet, you can meet at the Vet Center at no cost.